xapian/xapian/xapian-core/docs/matcherdesign.rst

 AND
 ~~~

-For a multi-way AND operation, we have MultiAndPostList, which tries the
+For a multi-way AND operation, we have AndPostList, which tries the
 sub-postlists in order from least frequent to most frequent (two-way AND
 is handled the same way).
 This will generally minimise the number of
 posting list entries we read and maximises the size of each skip\_to.